johannalouise/repobepo/README.md

 An Github Action is ....

-### How to install an Github App or Action
+## How to install an Github App or Action

-#### Github Marketplace
+### Github Marketplace
 First of all, you need to visit the marketplace of Github Apps.
 Here is the link to the marketplace: [Github Marketplace](https://github.com/marketplace)

 In the Github marketplace, you will find a lot of different tools that you can install and integrate to your repository at Github.
 Some of the tools are also integrating with other external tools such as
 [Slack](https://slack.com/intl/en-se/), [Jupyter](https://jupyter.org/) and [Jira](https://www.atlassian.com/software/jira).

+ADD A PICTURE OF GITHUB MARKETPLACE + ONE EXAMPLE OF AN APP/ACTION IN THE MARKETPLACE

-#### Yaml file
+### YAML file
-YAML stands for "YAMl Ain't Markup Language" and is a programming language that works well with other programming language and data serialization.[[1]](https://www.tutorialspoint.com/yaml/index.htm) To define and structure the data, YAMl uses indentation.
-When it comes to Github Apps an Actions, yaml files are mostly used for configurate the app or the action.
+YAML stands for "YAML Ain't Markup Language" and is a programming language that works well with other programming language and for data serialization.[[1]](https://www.tutorialspoint.com/yaml/index.htm) To define and structure the data, YAMl uses indentation with spaces. [[5]](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) The YAML language is often used in applications where data is being stored or transmitted, but also for configuration files. [[6]](https://en.wikipedia.org/wiki/YAML) When it comes to Github Apps an Actions, YAML files are often used for configurate the app or the action in a repository.

+#### How to install app/action **** by using a YAML file
 Two actions where you need to add information to an yaml file are [Mjolnir](https://github.com/marketplace/actions/closes-issues-related-to-a-merged-pull-request) and [Discord Notification](https://github.com/marketplace/actions/actions-for-discord?version=0.0.2).

-#### XML file
+### XML file
 XML stands for "Extensible Markup Language" and is a markup language for encoding readable documents. [[2]](https://en.wikipedia.org/wiki/XML) To define and structure the data, XML uses tags like "< value > ".

-Write the usage of an XML file with an example.
-For instance, Travis and the file for building the project
+XML provides to access information and make it easier for application use, store, display and transmit data. [[7]](https://www.ibm.com/support/knowledgecenter/ssw_ibm_i_73/rzamj/rzamjintrouses.htm).
+When it comes to Github Apps and Actions, XML files are often used for building a POM (Project Object Model) unit which is needed if you want to build a Maven project. [[8]](https://www.tutorialspoint.com/maven/maven_pom.htm)

+#### How to install the app Travis by using a XML file
+Add a tutorial for Travis

-#### Webhooks
+### Webhooks
 According to Wikipedia, webhooks are user-defined HTTP callbacks that are triggered by a certain event or action.
 An example of a typical event that triggers a webhook is when someone is pushing code to a repository.[[3]](https://en.wikipedia.org/wiki/Webhook).
 Webhooks are used to provide and deliver data to other applications as the event or action happens.
 This makes webhooks efficient both for the provider and the consumer. [[4]](https://sendgrid.com/blog/whats-webhook/)

+#### How to install the action Discord Notification by using Webhooks
 Add a tutorial for Webhooks.
 For instance, the [Discord Notification](https://github.com/marketplace/actions/actions-for-discord?version=0.0.2) you need to add their webwook to your account.

 ### References